microsoftarchive/BatchAI/recipes/Keras/Keras-GPU/Readme.md

-# Keras DSVM
+# Keras GPU

-This recipe shows how to run Keras using Batch AI on DSVM.
-DSVM supports tensorflow, cntk and theano backends for running Keras.
+This recipe shows how to run Keras using Batch AI.
+Keras supports tensorflow, cntk and theano backends.
 Currently only tensorflow and cntk backends supports running on GPU.
+Batch AI will automatic setup backend when toolkit is specified.

 ## Details

-- DSVM has Keras framework preinstalled;
+- Keras can run with CNTK or Tensorflow backend.
 - Standard keras sample script [mnist_cnn.py](https://raw.githubusercontent.com/fchollet/keras/master/examples/mnist_cnn.py) is used;
 - The script downloads the standard MNIST Database on its own;
 - Standard output of the job will be stored on Azure File Share.